zyzzyplyx/mixed-reality/mixed-reality-docs/ensure-optimal-user-experience.md

 ms.author: trferrel
 ms.date: 10/11/2018
 ms.topic: article
-keywords: Windows Mixed Reality, Mixed Reality, Virtual Reality, VR, MR
+keywords: Windows Mixed Reality, Mixed Reality, Virtual Reality, VR, MR, performance, LSR, tracking
 ---

-# Critical Concepts to Ensure Optimal User Experience
+# Critical concepts to ensure optimal user experience

 Unlike traditional programming, holographic development has unique challenges to solve and configurations to optimize.
 This article will introduce valuable development concepts that when applied correctly can greatly improve tracking and hologram stability in a mixed reality application.
 Similar to how laggy video or high-latency network performance can degrade user experience, poor tracking and holographic rendering deteriorates the overall quality of an application.